 How is that even possible?
 What keeps those deep-sea creatures from being crushed under the massive amount of weight?

-At the bottom of the ocean, the human body would be crushed under the extreme pressure (thousands of pounds of pressure per square inch), our eardrums would rupture, our lungs would fill with blood and then collapse, and suffocation would he instantaneous.
+At the bottom of the ocean, the human body would be crushed under the extreme pressure (thousands of pounds of pressure per square inch), our eardrums would rupture, our lungs would fill with blood and then collapse, and suffocation would be instantaneous.
 In fact, this terrible series of events would happen only a couple thousand feet below the surface, let alone a few more miles down into the darkness.
-It’s hard to describe, but it might look something like…

 Despite the vulnerability of human beings to the pressure at those depths, there are sea anemones, worms, fish, whales, seals, crabs, and thousands of other sea creatures that seem to handle the pressure without a second thought.
 While this seems impossible, remember that pressure is all about balance.